A joy-filled week of nature-based service, exploration, and relaxation in the beautiful Virgin Islands!

 - Boat and snorkel excursion to Virgin Gorda and Jost Van Dyke in the BVI on our service day off (must have a passport to go to the BVI)

-** Price does not include airfare, ferry from St. Thomas, taxis when needed, alcohol, a few dinners in town, $75 customs fee on excursion day, additional excursions, and tipping.
+**Price does not include airfare, ferry from St. Thomas, alcohol, additional excursions, and tipping.

 What to bring